mosaicdao/developer-guidelines/SOLIDITY_STYLE_GUIDE.md

 This convention is suggested when the desired name collides with that of a built-in or otherwise reserved name.

+### Directory Naming

+#### Contract Directory Naming

+If the contract name consists of multiple words then separate the name of the directory containing the contract by `-`

+`Example`

+> If the contract name is `ValidatorSet`.
+The directory containing the contract should be `validator-set`

+#### Test Double Contract Directory Naming

+If the parent contract of the test contract consists of multiple words then separate the name of the folder containing the contract by `-`.
+The name of the parent contract will be used while naming the contract.

+`Example`

+> If the parent contract name is `ValidatorSet` and the test contract name is `ValidatorSetDouble`.
+The directory containing the contract should be `validator-set`.

+### Test Double Contract Naming

+If the contract name is `Foo`, then the names for the double contracts should be postfixed with `Stub`, `Fake`, `Mock`, `Spy` or generic `Double`.

+`Example`

+- For `Mock` contracts

+  - `FooMock` as the name of the contract

+- For `Spy` contracts

+  - `FooSpy` as the name of the contract

+- For `Double` contracts

+  - `FooDouble` as the name of the contract

 ## Best Practices